-The apparel industry continues to be a hotbed of innovation, with activity driven by technology, convenience, and comfort, and the growing importance of technologies such as augmented reality, the internet of things (IoT), artificial intelligence, and digitalisation.
-In the last three years alone, there have been over 32,000 patents filed and granted in the apparel industry, according to GlobalData’s report on Internet of Things in Apparel: Wearable computers.
+The apparel industry continues to be a hotbed of patent innovation.
+Activity is driven by technology, convenience, and comfort, and the growing importance of technologies such as augmented reality, the internet of things (IoT), artificial intelligence, and digitalization.
+In the last three years alone, there have been over 57,000 patents filed and granted in the apparel industry, according to GlobalData’s report on Internet of Things in apparel: wearable computers.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the apparel industry using innovation intensity models built on over 13,000 patents, there are 20+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 36,000 patents to analyze innovation intensity for the apparel industry, there are 20+ innovation areas that will shape the future of the industry.

 Wearable computers is a key innovation area in Internet of Things

 A wearable computer is a small gadget that can be worn as an accessory and is capable of processing as well as storing data.
 Wearable computers are designed in a way that they are ergonomic, easy to access, and can improve day-to-day tasks by making information quickly available to the wearer.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 20+ companies, spanning technology vendors, established apparel companies, and up-and-coming start-ups engaged in the development and application of wearable computers.

 Key players in wearable computers – a disruptive innovation in the apparel industry

 ‘Application diversity’ measures the number of applications identified for each patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of countries each patent is registered in.
 It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local.

 Patent volumes related to wearable computers